Rohini (wife of Vasudeva)

-Life
+Legend

 Rohini is described as the daughter of the king Bahlika, making her a cousin of Bheeshma.
 She is married to Vasudeva, a descendant of Yadu, a Chandravamsha king.
 Her sister, Pauravi, was also married to Vasudeva.

 Vasudeva also married Devaki, a princess of Mathura.
-The couple is imprisoned by Devaki's brother Kamsa, soon after their marriage. as a divine prophecy predicted Kamsa's death by Devaki's eighth son.
+The couple is imprisoned by Devaki's brother Kans, soon after their marriage. as a divine prophecy predicted Kans's death by Devaki's eighth son.

-While Vasudeva is imprisoned, Rohini lives at the house of his husband's cousin Nanda, in Vraja.
+While Vasudeva is imprisoned, Rohini lives at the house of her husband's cousin Nanda, in Vraja.
 While all previous sons of Devaki are slain, the seventh embryo is transferred to Rohini's womb.
 Rohini gives birth to Balarama.

 Krishna, the eighth child of Devaki, was exchanged with the daughter of Nanda and Yashoda in secrecy.
 Yashoda (foster-mother of Krishna) and Rohini play an important nurturing Krishna and Balarama in their childhood.